-Roche to increase its payroll in Switzerland by 0.75%
+Roche to increase its payroll in Switzerland by 1.2 percent

-Over the last few weeks, the Roche Employees Association (AVR) and the Roche Basel Works Council (AKR) held discussions at Roche regarding the adjustment of the 2018 payroll.
-Unfortunately, an agreement with the two associations could not be reached during the negotiations.
+Over the last few weeks, the Roche Employees Association (AVR) and the Roche Basel Works Council (AKR) held intense negotiations regarding the adjustment of the 2019 payroll.
+The outcome presented here was achieved with the agreement of the AVR.
+Unfortunately, an agreement with the AKR could not be reached.
 The involved parties emphasize that the negotiations took place in a spirit of commitment, fairness and constructiveness.

 Roche is a global pioneer in pharmaceuticals and diagnostics focused on advancing science to improve people’s lives.
 The combined strengths of pharmaceuticals and diagnostics under one roof have made Roche the leader in personalised healthcare – a strategy that aims to fit the right treatment to each patient in the best way possible.

 Roche is the world’s largest biotech company, with truly differentiated medicines in oncology, immunology, infectious diseases, ophthalmology and diseases of the central nervous system.
 Roche is also the world leader in in vitro diagnostics and tissue-based cancer diagnostics, and a frontrunner in diabetes management.